crystalhariga/crystalhariga_data_portfolio/README.md

-# crystalhariga_data_portfolio
+# Data Analytics Portfolio
-This will be a comprehensive archive of my data projects
+This page consists of a comprehensive archive of my data-related projects:
+* Data Wrangling
+* Data Visualization
+* Data Modelling
+* And others!